 What is acne?

 There is a time during our life span when we slowly enter into adolescence from childhood.
-This phase sees lot of internal and external changes in our body.
-Acne is caused due to inflammation of hair follicle on face, chest or back, due to congestion of pores.
-It is either in form of whiteheads or blackheads, tender red bumps or pimples, pustules and deep pimples known as cysts or boils.
+This phase sees a lot of internal and external changes in our bodies.
+Acne is caused due to inflammation of hair follicles on the face, chest or back, due to the congestion of pores.
+It is either in the form of whiteheads or blackheads, tender red bumps or pimples, pustules and deep pimples known as cysts or boils.
 Doctor Harmandeep K. Sidhu dermatologist in Chandigarh treats skin acne using trusted and safe methods.